python/mypy/mypyc/doc/getting_started.rst

 --------------------

 A simple way to use mypyc is to always compile your code after any code changes, but this can get tedious.
-Instead, you may prefer an alternative workflow where you compile code less frequently.
-The following development workflow has worked very well for the development of mypy and mypyc, and we recommend you to try it out:
+Instead, you may prefer another workflow, where you compile code less often.
+The following development workflow has worked very well for developing mypy and mypyc, and we recommend that you to try it out:

 1. During development, use interpreted mode.
 This allows a very fast edit-run cycle, since you don't need to wait for mypyc compilation.